Bolpat/Modulus/README.md

 Like that, the sieved list only contains irreducible polynomials, and no irreducible polynomials will accidently be removed.

-¹ Because ℤ∕pℤ is a finite set, there is a finite number of polynomials of any degree.
+¹ Because ℤ/pℤ is a finite set, there is a finite number of polynomials of any degree.

 ² An additive decomposition of a number x is a list of positive numbers that sum up to x.
 There is only a finite number of decompositions for any number.

 ### Examine and Imporove the Strategy
-* Do not generate all additive decompositions. (ℤ∕pℤ)[x]'s multiplication is commutative, so two decompositions work equal if they just have different ordering.
+* Do not generate all additive decompositions. (ℤ/pℤ)[x]'s multiplication is commutative, so two decompositions work equal if they just have different ordering.
 Pick one canonical representative of each kind.
 * Don't create the same polynomial more than once.
 (TODO: Explain how...)
 * The decompositions are independent, so there is potential for parallel execution.